-Today a camera is a standard fixture on an electronic device, be it a mobile or a laptop.
-There was a time, when only royalty or the very, very rich could get a photograph taken.
 There was also a time, when the very idea of capturing an image and having a permanent form of it, was just a fantasy.
-In this article, learn more about the art of picture capture with an extensive look at the history of photography.
+Here, learn more about the art of picture capture with an extensive look at the history of photography.

 A Blast to the Past of Photography